Chungmugong Yi Sun-sin-class destroyer: Weapon systems

 The ships have a 32-cell strike-length Mk 41 VLS for SM-2 Block IIIA area-air defence missiles, one 21-round RAM inner-layer defence missile launcher, one 30 mm Goalkeeper close-in weapon system, one Mk 45 Mod 4 127 mm gun, eight Harpoon anti-ship missiles and two triple 324 mm anti-submarine torpedo tubes.

 The electronics suite includes one Raytheon AN/SPS-49(V)5 2D long-range radar (LRR), one Thales Nederland MW08 target indication 3D radar (TIR), two Thales Nederland STIR240 fire-control radars with OT-134A Continuous Wave Illumination (CWI) transmitters, an SLQ-200(V)K SONATA electronic warfare system and a KDCOM-II combat management system (BAe SEMA SSCS Mk.7) which is derived from the Royal Navy Type 23 frigate's SSCS combat management system using technology provided by BAeSEMA, naval technology joint venture between British Aerospace and the French Sema Group.
 BAE Systems WDS Mk 14 originally developed for the US Navy's New Threat Upgrade evaluates threats, prioritizes them, and engages them in order with SM-2.

 On the 4th unit, ROKS Wang Geon, the 32-cell Mk 41 VLS is moved to the left and an indigenous VLS named K-VLS is installed on the right.
 The ship's forward part is spacious enough to take a 56-cell Mk 41 VLS.

 KDX-II Product Improvement Project

 The KDX-II Product Improvement Project (PIP) is planned to address several deficiences.
 This includes obsolescence of foreign imported components such as the combat information system resulting in low availability and frequent unplanned shutdowns, and the limited performance of key systems such as Thales Nederland MW08 radar.

 On Jun 14, 2024, the Defense Acquisition Program Administration (DAPA) issued a bid announcement to start the selection of a shipyard for the KDX-II PIP.
 The project is scheduled to be completed by December 2033, with a budget of KRW 470 billion.
-The major statement of work is expected to include replacing the hull mouned sonar, towed array sonar system, MW08 3D radar and the combat information system.
+The major statement of work is expected to include replacing the hull mounted sonar, towed array sonar system, MW08 3D radar and the combat information system.